momoiyer/scheduler/COMPONENTS.md

 ### Appointment/Header

-- State:
+- State: NONE

 - Props:
+  * time:String - the time of the appointment (e.g "12pm")

-- Used by:
+- Used by: Appointment

 ### Appointment/Empty

-- State:
+- State: NONE

 - Props:
+  * onAdd:Function - It should be called when the user clicks the Add button.

-- Used by:
+- Used by: Appointment

 ### Appointment/Show

-- State:
+- State: NONE

 - Props:
+  * student:String eg. "Lydia Miller-Jones"
+  * interviewer:Object we can use the interview object that already exists in stories/index.js for this
+  * onEdit:Function to be called when the user clicks the Edit button
+  * onDelete:Function to be called when the user clicks the Delete button

-- Used by:
+- Used by: Appointment

 ### Appointment/Form

 - State:
+  * student:String
+  * interviewer:Number

 - Props:
+  * student:String
+  * interviewers:Array
+  * interviewer:Number
+  * onSave:Function
+  * onCancel:Function

 - Used by:

 ### Appointment/Status

-- State:
+- State: NONE

 - Props:
+  * message:String eg. "Deleting"

-- Used by:
+- Used by: Appointment

 ### Appointment/Error

-- State:
+- State: NONE

 - Props:
+  * message:String eg. "Could not delete appointment."
+  * onClose:Function to be called when the user clicks the Close button

-- Used by:
+- Used by: Appointment

 ### Appointment/Confirm

-- State:
+- State: NONE

 - Props:
+  * message:String eg. "Delete the appointment?"
+  * onConfirm:Function to be called when the user clicks the Confirm button
+  * onCancel:Function to be called when the user clicks the Cancel button

-- Used by:
+- Used by: Appointment